-The Procurement and Contracts Team for Lancashire Constabulary are happy to provide information to assist suppliers and contractors who wish to do business with Lancashire Constabulary for the procurement of Goods and Services.
-Our page provides the following:-
+Our procurement and contracts team are happy to provide information to help suppliers and contractors who wish to work with Lancashire Constabulary.

-- It outlines the rules that the Constabulary must follow when buying goods & services
+- Details of the rules that the Constabulary must follow when buying goods and services

-- Where opportunities are advertised and explains how to bid for opportunities
+- Details of where opportunities are advertised and explains how to bid for opportunities

 Lancashire Constabulary HQ

-- As a public body, Lancashire Constabulary is subject to rules and regulations imposed by EU legislation and by the Chief Constable and Police and Crime Commissioner for Lancashire to promote fair and open competition in the market place.
+As a public body, Lancashire Constabulary is subject to rules and regulations imposed by EU legislation and by the Chief Constable and Police and Crime Commissioner for Lancashire.
+These rules aim to promote fair and open competition in the market place.

-- The Contract Standing Orders are those of the Police and Crime Commissioner and Chief Constable for Lancashire Constabulary.
-Their purpose is to set clear rules for the procurement of goods, works and services.
-They ensure a system of openness, integrity and accountability to ensure transparency and equality of opportunity.
-This enables better value for money and gives confidence to all concerned that the Authority is fulfilling its legal responsibilities.
-Document Link
+Our Contract Standing Orders set clear rules for procuring goods, works and services.
+They ensure a system of openness, integrity and accountability to help us to be transparent and provide equal opportunities.
+This helps us to gain better value for money and gives confidence to all concerned that we are fulfilling our legal responsibilities.

 Opportunities and How to do Business

-- Police Forces in the North West region utilise a common electronic tendering tool (branded “Bluelight”) to advertise and conduct quotation and tender exercises.
+- Police forces in the North West use a common electronic tendering tool (branded 'Bluelight') to advertise and conduct quotation and tender exercises.

-- The following website provides a portal for prospective suppliers to view upcoming tender opportunities and register on our e-Tendering system: https://bluelight.eu-supply.com/ Blue Light Link
+- Here is a link to the portal where you can view upcoming tender opportunities and register on our e-Tendering system: https://bluelight.eu-supply.com/

-The Police and Crime Commissioner and Chief Constable are fully committed to supporting and enhancing all aspects of diversity including but not limited to the protected characteristics of age, disability, gender, gender identity, expression or reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, pregnancy and maternity.
-In this respect, we welcome and encourage interest from all sectors of the diverse business community, in addition to the voluntary sector.
-We expect all prospective and existing suppliers to adhere to our values and commitment to equality and diversity, and will take a zero tolerance approach to discrimination on the grounds of protected characteristics as outlined above.
+The Police and Crime Commissioner and Chief Constable are fully committed to supporting and enhancing all aspects of diversity.
+This includes but isn't limited to the protected characteristics of age, disability, gender, gender identity, expression or reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, pregnancy and maternity.

 Social Value Policy

-The Office of The Police and Crime Commissioner for Lancashire (OPCC) and Lancashire Constabulary recognises the important role they can play in enabling sustainable development for the community.
-Through our approach to social value, we will integrate economic, environmental and social sustainability into our procurement and commissioning processes.
+The Office of The Police and Crime Commissioner for Lancashire (OPCC) and Lancashire Constabulary recognise the important role they play in enabling sustainable development for the community.
+Through our approach to social value, we integrate economic, environmental and social sustainability into our procurement and commissioning processes.